 Additionally, many browsers can display visited links in a different color from links that have not yet been clicked.
 Depending on your browser settings, when you click the "# comments" link, the link can change to the "visited" color.
 The NCTalkLinks option adds ?nc=# to the link, causing it to revert to the "unvisited" color when a new comment is left.

-By default, the entry comment pages in your journal will appear in the same style as your journal, if you have a Paid, Plus, or Permanent account and are not using the old style system.
+By default, the entry comment pages in your journal will appear in the same style as your journal.
 You can disable this feature if desired.

 - Recent Comments page: You can view the most recent comments you posted in any journal or community and the most recent comments you received in your own journal.

 - Accounts without additional packages: 10 posted; 10 received.